How to Make a Raspberry Pi Web Server

 - Wifi dongle for Raspberry Pi or LAN cable

-In this project we will be first setting up your Raspberry Pi as a local server by installing Apache, PHP and MySQL and test it.
-After doing this, this local server would be converted into a web server through port forwarding technique from your router.
+We will be first setting up your Raspberry Pi as a local server by installing Apache, PHP, and MySQL and testing it.
+After doing this, this local server can be converted into a web server through port forwarding technique from your router.
 After performing port forwarding, your Raspberry Pi will be accessible through the internet as your router will point to it.
-Check out this block diagram for the detailed step by step process to build your Raspberry Pi web server:
+Check out this block diagram for the detailed step by step process to build your Raspberry Pi web server.

-STEP 1: Installing Apache, PHP and MySQL for your Raspberry Pi web server
+Installing Apache, PHP, and MySQL for your Raspberry Pi Web Server

 sudo apt-get update

-Next, we will start installing all the packages necessary for our raspberry pi web server.
+Next, we will start installing all the packages necessary for our Raspberry Pi web server.
 But before that, perform the command below.
-This helps you to get into the root of our system.
-So from now on, we do not need to use ‘sudo’ command all the time..
+This helps you to get in to the root of our system.
+So from now on, we do not need to use the ‘sudo’ command all the time.

 apt-get install apache2 apache2-doc apache2-utils